Commodity Trade Risk

 How Refined Sugar Actually Moves

-Mill → Warehouse → Port Silo → Exporter → Vessel → Importer → Distributor.
+Mill → Warehouse → Port Silo → Exporter → Vessel → Importer → Distributor

-Reference Spec from a Real Producer
+Reference Specification From A Real Producer

 | Parameter |